reruo321/OS-Self-Study/00002-Buffer-Overflow/Stack-Buffer-Overflow/README.md

     $ sudo bash -c "echo 0 > /proc/sys/kernel/randomize_va_space"

+To enable it again without rebooting, try the same command with the number `0` changed to `2`.

 ##### Solution 2
 The command summons a shell with ASLR disabled.
 Any commands being run from the shell are ASLR-disabled too.